Education

 "I think anybody would tell you that there's a good relationship between the residents and the faculty.
 It makes it fun to come to work everyday."

-– Janet A. Fairley, MD, John S. Strauss Professor
+– Janet A. Fairley, MD, Emeritus Professor

 Our residents carry a great responsibility for patient care, under superb faculty supervision.
 While the majority of our clinics are general dermatology, residents receive first-class training in specialty clinics including: